fransyozef/hashlips_art_engine/README.md

 So in this example, the engine will look in `/layers/Backgrounds/` folder for your images.

-If that folder doesn't exists, the enginee WILL CRASH!!
+If that folder doesn't exists, the engine WILL CRASH!!

 So if you have